freeCodeCamp/freeCodeCamp/guide/english/accessibility/index.md

 Just like alt text has the ability to help people that are visually impaired, providing written documents or transcripts of the audio can help people that have hearing disabilities.
 Videos should always be captioned.
 Providing a written document or a transcript of what is being spoken makes this content accessible to people who are Deaf or hard of hearing, with speech-processing disabilities, those using devices without sound capability, and people on slow or data-limited devices that make loading videos cumbersome or impossible.

-A high level test of a websites accessibilty can be conducted through several online tools.
-One is a popular Chrome Browswer extension known as <a href="http://wave.webaim.org/">WAVE</a>.
+A high-level test of a website's accessibility can be conducted through several online tools.
+One is a popular Chrome Browser extension known as <a href="http://wave.webaim.org/">WAVE</a>.
 This will provide you with areas to focus on to present a usable experience for all visitors to the site.

 The W3's WCAG (Web Content Accessibility Guidelines) also recommend a certain level of colour contrast for text, stating that the foreground and background should be clearly separate.
 Because larger text is already easier to read than smaller text, the colour contrast requirements are lower.
 [Learn more about the W3's colour contrast guidelines](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html).